 Climate-related health risks

-Health risks related to animals and insects
+Health risks from animals and insects

 In the north of Australia, be vigilant if you’re anywhere near water.
 It’s best to keep a good distance to water holes and rivers in which Saltwater crocodiles might be staying.
 Another reason to not go swimming in the ocean in Northern Australia is the lethal Box Jellyfish.
 As their season runs from October to May, you might see brave people in the water at other times.
 To be on the safe side, rather swim in the public pools or lagoons.

 Finally, there are obviously other animals you should stay far away from!
 A stray dog or any other animal that bites you can become a hazard if it transmits rabies.
-Get informed about the areas where rabies is known to occur.

-Travel insurance for cancellations
+Travel insurance for cancellations or Delays

 Luggage insurance